Patellofemoral Pain Syndrome

 Surgery to treat patellofemoral pain

 If patellofemoral pain syndrome is very severe or preventing you from leading a normal life, and non-surgical treatments have not been successful, surgery may be the next step.
+Possible knee surgery procedures we may recommend include:

 - Arthroscopic Lateral Release.
 If incorrect knee tracking is caused by a tight lateral retinaculum tendon (a small tendon on the outside of the knee), this tendon can be released to allow the kneecap to track properly.